Phrasing

 writing.
 If the ink does not flow readily, change to a smoother

-wide and narrow lines should be reserved for calligraphy/artwork and
+wide and narrow lines is entirely unsuitable for shorthand.

 writing situations.
 In its beginning years (mid 1800s) Pitman's Shorthand